-The specific time commitment and components of the applicant’s PDP will be dictated by the specialists’ background, research goals and career goals.
-The GEMSSTAR RFA describes the importance of conveying the specific elements of a supportive environment in an applicant’s PDP in Part 2, Section I: Program Description, and in Section IV.
+The specific time commitment and components of the applicant's PDP will be dictated by the candidate's background, research goals, and career goals.
+The GEMSSTAR RFA describes the importance of conveying the specific elements of a supportive environment in an applicant's PDP in Part 2, Section I: Program Description, and in Section IV.
 2. Content and Form of Application Submission, Facilities & Other Resources.
-The funding secured for the PDP may be funds, protected time, or a combination commensurate with the activities proposed.
+The support secured for the PDP may be funds, protected time, or a combination commensurate with the activities proposed.
 Possible suggested PDP components include, but are not limited to, the following: